-The city of Memphis was the ancient capital of Egypt and was also a very important center all through the history of Egypt.
-The ruins of ancient Memphis are located south of the Nile River, on the River’s west bank about 20 km south of Cairo.
-It was closely associated with the cemeteries or necropolises of Egypt where you can find the famous Pyramids of Egypt and great monuments related to the marvelous Egyptian Civilization.
+Memphis Egypt city was the ancient capital of Egypt and was also a very important center all through the history of Egypt.
+The ruins of ancient Memphis Egypt are located south of the Nile River, on the River’s west bank about 20 km south of Cairo.
+It was closely associated with the cemeteries or necropolises of Egypt where you can find the famous Giza pyramids and great monuments related to the marvelous Egyptian Civilization.
 It had about 30,000 inhabitants and was the largest settlement until 2250 B.C.The main cities, towns, pyramid fields from north to south are Giza, Abu- Ruwaysh, Zawiyat Al-Aryan, Saqqara, and Dahshur.
+Here all things to know about Memphis city:

-This Ancient City of Memphis dates back to the last couple of centuries BC during the Greco-Roman period.
+This Ancient City of Memphis Egypt dates back to the last couple of centuries BC during the Greco-Roman period.
 It was the seat of power of the Old Kingdom of Egypt (2686—2181 BC) of, the special home to the Egyptian pharaohs, who raised the pyramids.
-Most of the great pyramids were built in the time when the city of Memphis was the capital and the most powerful city in Egypt, which you can explore all of this during your Egypt tours packages or Cairo tours.
+Most of the great pyramids were built in the time when the city of Memphis Egypt was the capital and the most powerful city in Egypt.
 The most impressive thing about this city is the statue of Ramesses II that measures over 30 feet tall.
 It shows that the city remained important even 1500 years after the Giza Pyramids were completed.

-Tutankhamun “1332-1323 B.C.” relocated the royal court from Akhenaten to Memphis at the end of the second year of his reign.
+Tutankhamun “1332-1323 B.C.” relocated the royal court from Akhenaten to Memphis city at the end of the second year of his reign.
 He established temples and traditions following the monotheistic era of Atenism.
 There were also tombs of important officials from Tutankhamun’s reign such as Horemheb and Maya, which are located in Saqqara.
-The city was further developed under the reign of Ramses II, who devoted many monuments in Memphis and adorned them with colossal symbols of glory.
+The city was further developed under the reign of Ramses II, who devoted many monuments in Memphis Egypt and adorned them with colossal symbols of glory.
 His successor Merneptah established a palace and renewed the wall of Ptah Temple.
 Ramses II established many religious constructions within the 21st and 22nd dynasties.

 The Great Temple of Ptah

 This wonderful temple was dedicated to god Ptah, the god of creation and artworks.
 It was considered to be the largest and most important temples in Ancient Egypt.
 It was one of the three most important places of worship in Ancient Egypt, the others are of Ra in Heliopolis, and of Amun in Thebes.

-Temple of Ptah of Ramses II
+Temple of Ptah Built by Ramses II

 Temple of Hathor